* first time in more than 50 years CARB has not been at LA Auto Show

 In a move that targets California, Wheeler sends a letter: “…California has failed to carry out its most basic tasks…” in protecting air quality.
 It also mentions issues related to paperwork involving state air plans and backlogs on processing them.

-CARB Executive Officer posts a response to this letter.
+CARB Executive Officer posts a response to the letter sent.

 Chair Nichols responds in detail.